1101-1/TRustyBox/README.md

 This will start the server on `http://127.0.0.1:8080/` or by DATA in `env::var("SERVER_ADDR")`.

+Second step is go to the `frontend` directory by `cd frontend/` command on Linux system.

+In this directory, you need to write `npm start` and frontend part will be started.

 ### Uploading Files

-To upload a file to the server, you can use `curl` in your terminal.
+To upload a file to the server, you can use `curl` in your terminal as one of the ways.
 For example, to upload a file called `example.txt` without encryption by default, you can run the following command:

 `curl -X POST -F "file=@example.txt" http://127.0.0.1:8080/`